awsdocs/aws-cdk-guide/doc_source/tools.md

 Options:

   --build-exclude, -E    Do not rebuild asset with the given ID.
-Can be specified
+Can be
-                        multiple times.                    [array] [default: []]
+                         specified multiple times.         [array] [default: []]

-  --exclusively, -e     Only deploy requested stacks, don't include dependencies
+  --exclusively, -e      Only deploy requested stacks, don't include
-                                                                       [boolean]
+                         dependencies                                  [boolean]

   --require-approval     What security-sensitive changes need manual approval
                          [string] [choices: "never", "any-change", "broadening"]

   --ci                   Force CI detection (deprecated)
                                                       [boolean] [default: false]

   --notification-arns    ARNs of SNS topics that CloudFormation will notify with
                          stack related events                            [array]

   --tags, -t             Tags to add to the stack (KEY=VALUE)            [array]

   --execute              Whether to execute ChangeSet (--no-execute will NOT
                          execute the ChangeSet)        [boolean] [default: true]

   --force, -f            Always deploy stack even if templates are identical
                                                       [boolean] [default: false]

-  --parameters          Additional parameters passed to CloudFormation at deploy
+  --parameters           Additional parameters passed to CloudFormation at
-                        time (STACK:KEY=VALUE)             [array] [default: {}]
+                         deploy time (STACK:KEY=VALUE)     [array] [default: {}]

-  --outputs-file, -O    Path to file where stack outputs will be written as JSON
+  --outputs-file, -O     Path to file where stack outputs will be written as
-                                                                        [string]
+                         JSON                                           [string]

+  --previous-parameters  Use previous values for existing parameters (you must
+                         specify all parameters on every deployment if this is disabled)                     [boolean] [default: true]
 ```

 If your app has a single stack, you don't have to specify the stack name\.